 If I have logged an idea, will it eventually find its way into PPO?

 Unfortunately, we cannot accommodate all enhancement requests or ideas.
 The idea may not align to our product vision, would not be valuable for a large enough proportion of our user base or cannot be accommodated at the moment as a result of architectural or other limitations.
 It may also be that although an idea checks all the boxes, it is too low a priority to make it into the development cycle as a result of higher priority items.
 In addition, one of the problems, especially with older, pre-SaaS applications is "feature bloat".
 We try very hard to avoid this by carefully considering each additional feature that we add.

 Users can vote for their own ideas and those of other users.
 For more information on voting for ideas, access the following knowledge base article.

 Where do I see a list of all the completed enhancements?

 All ideas raised by users that have been developed are listed under the Completed Enhancements, within the Community forum, in the Support Portal.
 Alternatively, you can read more about the product enhancements on our blog.
 You can also click on the "What's New" icon on your PPO home page to access the blog.

 How do I get insight into the product roadmap / pipeline?

 Once an idea has been selected for implementation, and we are reasonably sure that it will in fact be implemented, we change its status to Planned on the Community forum.

 I see enhancements to PPO without a corresponding idea.
 Why is that?

 Ideas logged by users are only one source of the changes that we make.
 We also take input from our internal teams, including development, sales, support, customer success management, implementation and product management.
 We try to balance all of these requirements to ensure that we make changes that have the greatest "bang for the buck".
-We also sometimes make changes which indirectly address, at least partially, a number of individual ideas that have been logged.
-We also make changes which we believe is strategically important or to address changes in the market.
+We also sometimes make changes that indirectly address, at least partially, a number of individual ideas that have been logged.
+We also make changes that we believe are strategically important or to address changes in the market.